-Uttar Pradesh: Gangster Vikas Dubey killed in police encounter
+Uttar Pradesh: Gangster Vikas Dubey killed in police custody

 Who is Vikas Dubey?

 Dubey had more than 60 criminal cases against him, including murder and extortion.
-He was accused of killed a BJP MLA 20 years ago but was acquitted as there was no evidence.
+He was arrested previously on many occasions but was not convicted in any of the 60 criminal cases, according to India Today.

+He was accused of killing BJP leader Santosh Shukla in 2001.
+He surrendered in the case but was acquitted in 2005 as there was no evidence, according to the Hindustan Times.
+Shukla was killed inside a police station with around 25 witnesses present.
+During the trial of the Santosh Shukla murder case, all witnesses – most of them police personnel – had turned hostile.
+Dubey was acquitted by the court four years later due to lack of evidence and corroboration.

+Even before his acquittal, Dubey’s name had figured in another murder case in Kanpur.
+The deceased was a well-known local businessman Dinesh Dubey, who dealt in cables.

 Dubey’s wife, son arrested